For further articles on these topics:

 Luckily, experts working in hospital and hospice settings have put together research-based communication during crisis tips and tools.
 Unfortunately, those tools haven't been as widely distributed as we might hope.
 They are skills and tools that are not just useful in hospitals and hospices, but in funeral homes and even in conversations with family and friends.
 So, today we're going to engage in a little transfer of knowledge:

 Here is a quick overview of a communication course developed by Dr. Robert M. Arnold and colleagues.
-They used existing research, evidence-based practices in end-of-life family communication, and their critical care experience to establish 5 communication principles to help professionals talk with families.
-We’ve summarized their principles below and hope you can adapt them to whatever situation in which you might be communicating with others at end of life:
+They used existing research, evidence-based practices in end-of-life family communication, and their critical care experience to establish 5 Communication Principles to Help Professionals Talk with Families.
+We've summarized their principles below and hope you can adapt them to whatever situation in which you might be communicating with others at end of life:

 Principle #1.
-Use the Ask-Tell-Ask method.
+Use the Ask-Tell-Ask Method

 Ask: This involves first asking the family what they understand.
-In th hospital, this might mean about diagnosis, prognosis, or treatment.
+In the hospital, this might mean about diagnosis, prognosis, or treatment.
 For funeral directors, this may involve asking the family about their previous experience and knowledge with funeral planning, what they are expecting, and eventually asking permission to provide the family with information about the funeral planning process.

 Ask: Finally, ask the family to restate what they have understood and to ask any questions they have about the next steps.

 It isn’t uncommon for people to struggle with comprehension, remembering information, managing emotions, and making decisions when dealing with the stress and crisis of a death.
 If this seems to be impacting the conversation, applying a “tell me more” approach can help you determine what a family needs from you.
-Arnold et al suggest statements like:
+Arnold et al. suggest statements like:

 Could you tell me more about what information you need at this point?